 - Participate in assessment of verbal, numeric and abstract ability to demonstrate suitability for job

 - Undertake training and professional development activities scheduled as per the contract of training and training plan

-- Meet all other employment and participation conditions of the Signature Project including travelling independently to and from the workplace, training sites and other sites as determined
+- Meet all other employment and participation conditions of the program including travelling independently to and from the workplace, training sites and other sites as determined

 - Uphold the Public Sector Values and adhere to the Code of Ethics for the South Australian Public Sector.

 Current South Australian Public Sector employees (and previous employees who have recently accepted a Targeted Voluntary Separation Package) are not eligible to apply.

 The full list of qualifications can be found on the Traineeship and Apprenticeship Pathways (TAP) Schedule found here.
 This list includes available qualifications under a Contract Of Training, nominal duration of the contact and length of the probation period.
 Eligible qualifications include Certificate III, Certificate IV, Diploma and Advanced Diploma.

 Who do I contact if I have questions?